COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 **5. Quantification summary**

 Finally, a series of quantification summary plots, the bottom plots in {numref}`raw-proc-fig-alevinqc-plots`, compare the cell barcode frequency, the total number of UMIs after deduplication and the total number of non-zero genes using scatter plots.
-In general, in each plot, the plotted data should demonstrate a positive correlation, and, if high-quality filtering (e.g., knee filtering) has been performed, the high-quality cell barcodes should be well separated from the rest.
+In general, in each plot, the plotted data should demonstrate a positive correlation, and, if high-confidence filtering (e.g., knee filtering) has been performed, the high-confidence cell barcodes should be well separated from the rest.
 Moreover, one should expect all three plots to convey similar trends.
 If using an external permit list, all the dots in the plots will be colored red, as all these cell barcodes are processed and reported in the gene count matrix.
-Still, we should see the correlation between the plots and the separation of the dots representing high-quality cells to others.
+Still, we should see the correlation between the plots and the separation of the dots representing high-confidence cells to others.
 If all of these metrics are consistently low across cells or if these plots convey substantially different trends, then one should be concerned about the data quality.

 ```